Intertwining the Busemann process of the directed polymer model: Introduction

 The investigation of Busemann functions and semi-infinite geodesics in first- and last-passage percolation has been in progress for three decades, since the seminal work of Newman \cite{newm-icm-95} and Hoffman \cite{hoff-05,hoff-08}.
-More recent is the study of the analogous Busemann functions and semi-infinite polymer measures in positive-temperature polymer models.
-On the planar square lattice this work began in \cite{geor-rass-sepp-yilm-15} on the inverse-gamma polymer model.
+More recent is the study of the analogous Busemann functions and semi-infinite Gibbs measures in positive-temperature polymer models.
+This work began in \cite{geor-rass-sepp-yilm-15} on the inverse-gamma polymer model introduced in \cite{sepp-12-aop-corr}.
 In \cite{geor-rass-sepp-16} Busemann functions were studied as extrema of variational formulas for shape functions and limiting free energy densities.
 On the dynamical systems side, \cite{bakh-li-19} utilized Busemann functions and polymer measures to define attractive eternal solutions to a randomly forced Burgers equation in semi-discrete space-time.
-General theory of the Busemann process and polymer measures of nearest-neighbor directed polymers on the planar lattice, for general i.i.d.\ weights, was developed in \cite{janj-rass-20-aop, janj-rass-20-jsp}.

-The present paper continues the work of \cite{geor-rass-sepp-yilm-15, janj-rass-20-aop, janj-rass-20-jsp} to advance both the general theory of the Busemann process in directed lattice polymers and the solvable inverse-gamma case.
+\newa{The present paper considers nearest-neighbor directed polymers on the planar square lattice, for which the Busemann process and semi-infinite Gibbs measures were constructed in \cite{janj-rass-20-aop, janj-rass-20-jsp}.
+We establish results in both the general version of this model (i.i.d.~weights with a mild moment assumption) and in the special case of inverse-gamma weights.
+Moreover, our methodology and exposition seek to highlight the interplay between these two distinct directions.}

 Next we introduce informally the notions of Busemann function and Busemann process, give a brief account of the present state of the subject, and then turn to the main novel aspects of this paper.
 Rigorous definitions and statements begin in Section~\ref{sec:poly}.
-The literature is vast.
 To keep this introduction to a reasonable length we refer the reader to the papers cited above for additional history.
 Section~\ref{sec:org} below summarizes the organization of the paper.